 While it might take a little practice, remember that eating is natural.
 Above all, be calm and confident and trust your baby.

-Children’s Hospital of Wisconsin has primary care offices conveniently located throughout southeast Wisconsin, including Bayshore Pediatrics located in Fox Point, Wis.
+Children’s Hospital of Wisconsin has primary care offices conveniently located throughout the Milwaukee area and southeast Wisconsin, including Bayshore Pediatrics located in Fox Point, Wis.
 Find a pediatrician near you.

 Learn more about Patrick Lehman, MD.